oopaze/Contas-Organizer/README.md

 # activating the virtual environment
 source .env/bin/activate
 ```
-<sub>Why should we use virtual environment in python?
-[Read more about](https://towardsdatascience.com/why-you-should-use-a-virtual-environment-for-every-python-project-c17dab3b0fd0)!</sub>

 Now, with our virtual enviroment set, we are able to install all dependencies of our project.
 To install all dependencies, just run the following command:
 ```